bobfoster/peggen/README.md

   two alternatives that start with the same, arbitrarily long sequence of symbols.

-- We extend Ford's syntax to allow grammar writers to indicate which rules that will, perhaps conditionally, be pruned from the output tree.
+- We extend Ford's syntax to allow grammar writers to indicate rules that are to be pruned from the output tree.
 A ~ written after a rule name means the rule is never included in the tree.
 A ~n, where n is an integer, means the rule is only included in the tree if it would have at least